Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Show how you applied SASS to your work from class 3.

+## What is Typography?

 ## What typography do you like?

-Find soem type that you like on the web.
+Find some typography that you like on the web.

 Compare it to the type in the [example document](lesson-04.html).
+You can view this live on the web [here](https://make-school-courses.github.io/FEW-2.2-Web-Design-And-Advanced-CSS/lessons/lesson-04.html).

 ## What is type on the web?